scaleoutsean/awesome-solidfire/README.md

 #### Get started with SolidFire

 - Download and deploy SolidFire Demo VM (look for Element Demo VM or SolidFire Demo VM on this page).
-Estimated time: 30 min to download, 30 minutes to setup the first time you try.
+Estimated time: 30 min to download, 30 minutes to setup the first time you try
 - To start using SolidFire from Kubernetes, head to my SolidFire-focused micro-site [Kuberntes with SolidFire](https://solidfire-kubernetes.pages.dev/) for a set of SolidFire-focused configuration steps.
-Estimated time: 15 minutes.
+Estimated time: 15 minutes

 #### CSI Provisioners